jhchein/logic-app-anomaly-detection-connector/README.md

 # Anomaly Detection with Azure Logic Apps and Python

+(_Created by GPT_)

 This repository contains Python code for an anomaly detection process that can be integrated with Azure Logic Apps.
-The process involves parsing a CSV file from any source (such as Sharepoint), processing the data using a Function App, and returning the aggregated data.
+The process involves parsing a CSV file from any source supported by your Logic App (such as Storage Accounts, Sharepoint or One Drive), processing the data using a Function App, and returning the aggregated data.

 The anomaly detection process is designed to help businesses identify unusual patterns or trends in their data that may be indicative of potential issues or opportunities.
 By detecting anomalies in their data, businesses can take proactive measures to mitigate risks or capitalize on opportunities.